• Home

 Kristi

-Easy and delicious Homemade Apple Cranberry Sauce with tart cranberries, crisp apple, and less sugar in 15 minutes!
+Quick & Easy Low Sugar Cranberry Sauce made with fresh cranberries, orange juice, crisp apple, cinnamon, and brown sugar in 15 minutes!
+Perfect for Thanksgiving dinner!

 5 from 11 votes